 TED/Devil

 A sweet, sweet madness, nonetheless, dear Juan.
-Nothing in mind to disturb your thoughts… The untroubled passage of time.
+Nothing in mind to disturb you… The untroubled passage of time.
 Does that not sound ideal?

 REGGIE/Don Juan